VGP/vgp-tools/README.md

 Every VGP file begins with a header segment followed by a data segment.
 Headers, relevant for all file types, are described in Chapter 1 following this introduction, and the encoding of the data in each file type is documented in a sub-chapter of Chapter 2.
-The formal definition of all currently valid specs is effectively defined by the code for the utility program **vgpvalidate** which validates the format of any given file, and which also can optionally reconstruct a file's header segment given only the data part.
+The formal definition of all currently valid file types is effectively defined by the code for the utility program **vgpvalidate** which validates the format of any given file, and which also can optionally reconstruct a file's header segment given only the data part.

 The design of VGP formats is based on the following principles: